survivejs/webpack-book/manuscript/styling/01_loading.md

 [PostCSS](http://postcss.org/) allows you to perform transformations over CSS through JavaScript plugins.
 You can even find plugins that provide you Sass-like features.
 PostCSS is the equivalent of Babel for styling. [postcss-loader](https://www.npmjs.com/package/postcss-loader) allows using it with webpack.

 The example below illustrates how to set up autoprefixing using PostCSS.
 It also sets up [precss](https://www.npmjs.com/package/precss), a PostCSS plugin that allows you to use Sass-like markup in your CSS.
-You can mix this technique with other loaders to allow autoprefixing there.
+You can mix this technique with other loaders to enable autoprefixing there.

 ```javascript
 {